Frequently Asked Questions

 Are home improvement costs reimbursed?

-The added value of home improvements is difficult to evaluate because of their depreciation over time.
-But any improvement which generally enhances market value, according to certified appraisers, will be reimbursed pro rata upon payoff of PayHome.
-To ensure such reimbursements, homeowners must obtain our written approval before undertaking the improvements.
+Any home improvement which has enhanced market value upon payoff of PayHome, according to certified appraisers, will be reimbursed pro rata.
+To ensure such reimbursements, homeowners must keep all receipts and obtain written approval before undertaking the improvements.

 What if my home decreases in value?